 It’s fun.
 It feels like you’re getting a gift when the box shows up at your door.

 Am I going to keep my subscription?
 Yes.
 The best thing about HelloFresh is that you can pause your deliveries for as long as you want.
 Just because I got a box this week doesn’t mean I need to get one next week.
-Maybe I’m going out of town or maybe I just don’t like the meals they are offering that week.
-I’m going to perpetually pause my meals except for weeks when I’m really slammed and shopping/cooking isn’t a priority.
-This is going to make having a healthy meal at home really easy during those weeks, as well as a great way to wind down after a long day.
+If I’m traveling or I don’t like the recipes that week I can skip.
+What I’ve been doing is getting the delivery on Monday, cooking all of the meals on Tuesday, and portioning everything out for lunch and dinners for most of the week.
 If you want to try HelloFresh yourself you can use my “refer a friend” code for $40 off: NF3LB3

 Check back in next month for my review of Blue Apron where I’ll compare the two.